Place: Saranngi Vegetarian Restaurant

 The Baby-corn was served in about 10 minutes.
 While they looked good, the corn wasn’t fresh and the batter too seemed stale.
 Therefore, the dish turned out to be more or less a disaster.

-The Spring Rolls took quite a while, and were presented.
-Instead of using regular crepes, these were made with spinach.
+The Spring Rolls took quite a while.
+Instead of using regular wrap, these were made with spinach.
 The stuffing was very masaledar unlike the usual, and tasted pretty good.
 I would have liked them to be more crispy though.

 These guys were very particular about presentation and this was apparent with the Kofta, which again looked really colourful.
 The kofta balls were soft and well cooked while the gravy was slightly spicy. however, it tasted pretty decent.
 The Butter Naan could have been better.